Eugene R. and Jean M. Bardonner Charitable Endowment Fund

 Dr. R.L.
 “Mike” Bubenzer and his wife Marlise might be gone from this world, but their legacy will live on here forever.
-Thanks to a generous planned gift from their estate, the Bubenzers will be providing much-needed financial assistance to six of their favorite charities for all time, including the establishment of the Scholarship Endowment which benefits students who exemplify the qualities of service in their school, community, and vocation.
+Thanks to a generous planned gift from their estate, the Bubenzers will be providing much-needed financial assistance.

 The Bubenzers bequeathed their gift as an endowment with the Hancock County Community Foundation.
 The annual payout distributions are split equally six ways between the following organizations:

 - Boys & Girls Club of Hancock County

 - Hancock Regional Hospital Foundation (for nursing scholarships)

 - Indiana University Foundation (for the IU School of Dentistry)